Allied Health Professions

 Recreation and Leisure Studies

-Students completing the Recreation and Leisure Studies program are eligible to take the national examination to be recognized as a Certified Park and Recreation Professional (CPRP).
-Students completing the recreation therapy track and designated coursework are also eligible to take the national examination to become a Certified Therapeutic Recreation Specialist (CTRS).
+All students completing either the Recreational Therapy or Sport and Recreation Management major are eligible to take the national examination to be recognized as a Certified Park and Recreation Professional (CPRP).
+Students completing the Recreational Therapy Major and designated coursework are also eligible to take the national examination to become a Certified Therapeutic Recreation Specialist (CTRS).

 Schools of Veterinary Medicine

 Students applying to veterinary programs are expected to have gained significant experience working with animals and to have attained a satisfactory score on the Graduate Record Examination (GRE).
 Specific course requirements vary among schools, and students are expected to contact the schools about their specific requirements prior to submitting an application.
 In general, students should complete the following courses: General Biology, two semesters (BIO 132, BIO 200); Introductory and Inorganic Chemistry, two semesters (CHEM 120, CHEM 200); Organic Chemistry, two semesters (CHEM 221, CHEM 222); Biochemistry, one semester, (CHEM 330); Physics, two semesters (PHYS 221 and PHYS 222); English, two semesters; Mathematics, two semesters (college algebra or higher); and Social Science, two semesters.
 It is also strongly recommended that students complete Comparative Anatomy (BIO 372) and Histology (BIO 371).